josepdcs/go-proposal-hexagonal-arch/README.md

-# My proposal for a hexagonal architecture in Go with Gin
+# My proposal for a hexagonal architecture in Go

-**This is a proposal for implementing a hexagonal architecture in Go using the Gin framework.**
+**This is a proposal for implementing a hexagonal architecture in Go using the most popular frameworks and libs.**

 The primary goal of this project is to demonstrate how to structure a Go application with a hexagonal architecture using Gin.